-But most buyers, even experienced C-level executives, do not know the pros/cons between different digital signage technology architectures say, on-premise vs hosted, or between a solution developed in PHP vs Python or an android-based vs Linux-based solution.
+But most buyers, even experienced C-level executives, do not know the pros/cons between different digital signage technology architectures e.g. on-premise vs hosted, or between a solution developed in PHP vs Python or an android-based vs Linux-based solution.
 Neither do they have the time nor see a need to learn to be an expert.
-Rightly so.
+And this is ok.

 That being said, the technical success of a digital signage project depends, to a large part, on its pre-sale evaluation, i.e. the Q&A between the project manager and the vendor.

 Here are some of our (not-so) favorite questions:

-At Mvix, we are frequently asked this question and we proudly launch ourselves in a monolog of the fact that we provide a 3-pronged support structure which includes 24/7 phone support, help desk tickets, and knowledgebase articles, with 2 hierarchical levels of technical sophistication (which we refer as Level-1 and Level-2 support).
+At Mvix, we are frequently asked this question and we launch ourselves into a monologue of the fact that we provide a 3-pronged support structure which includes 24/7 phone support, help desk tickets, and knowledgebase articles, with 2 hierarchical levels of technical sophistication (which we refer as Level-1 and Level-2 support).

-The answer for either of these questions is obvious – it’s not about the software, but the user’s adaptation.
+The answer for any of these questions is obvious – it’s not about the software, but the user’s adaptation.
 No vendor will ever tell you that their software is not easy to use.
-If they thought so, they would’ve corrected it anyways.
+If they thought so, they would’ve corrected it anyway.

-Think again, are these really the best ways to ask such questions to get a detailed, meaningful and valid answer?
+Considering the above, are these really the best ways to ask such questions to get a detailed, meaningful and valid answer?